Raxephion/F5TTS-CPU_ONLY-WebUI/README.md

 Our code is released under the MIT License.
 The pre-trained models are licensed under the CC-BY-NC license due to the training data (Emilia), which is an in-the-wild dataset.
-Sorry for any inconvenience this may cause.
+Sorry for any inconvenience this m